- Ibiza Properties

 This is not a speculative market.
 Prices rise because demand is real and supply is structurally limited.
 Building land on the island is scarce and that is not going to change.

-- Legal status: All buildings and any extensions must be properly licensed and correctly registered in the land registry.
+- Legal status: all buildings and any extensions must be properly licensed and correctly registered in the land registry.
 Older properties sometimes have outbuildings added without permission.

-- Appoint a lawyer: A local lawyer is not optional.
+- Appoint a lawyer: a local lawyer is not optional.
 They check the legal status of the property, any debts or charges attached to it and carry out full due diligence before you commit.

-- Condition of the building: For older properties, an independent survey of the roof, facade and services is well worth commissioning before exchange.
+- Condition of the building: for older properties, an independent survey of the roof, facade and services is well worth commissioning before exchange.

-- Tourist licence: If you plan to let the property, always verify the licence status before purchase.
+- Tourist licence: if you plan to let the property, always verify the licence status before purchase.
 Licences are not always available and are not always transferable to a new owner.

 Frequently Asked Questions About Buying a House in Mallorca